esmero/archipelago-documentation/docs/AMIviaSpreadsheets.md

 # Ingesting New Digital Objects and Collections using Spreadsheets or Google Sheets

+Ingesting Only Digital Objects or Both Digital Objects and Collections uses similar processes, with a few key differences.
+[Click here](/docs/AMIviaSpreadsheets.md#ingesting-both-new-digital-objects-and-collections-in-the-same-spreadsheet) to jump to the [Ingesting Both New Digital Objects and Collections section](/docs/AMIviaSpreadsheets.md#ingesting-both-new-digital-objects-and-collections-in-the-same-spreadsheet) of this guide page.

 ## Ingesting _Only_ New Digital Objects

 From either the main Content page or the AMI Sets List page, select the 'Start an AMI set' button to begin.